Ryael/avarice/README.md

     - Additionally, by examining certain items the player is able to learn even more.
     - Key items expand on this even further, often containing vital information.

-4. As a first-time player, I want to learn about the monster and how to deal with it.
+4. As a first-time player, I want to learn about the monster.
-    - Upon entering the Common Room, which is unavoidable, the monster is introduced, and in doing so, the player is met with another diegetic tutorial that teaches them the Hide action.
+    - Upon entering the Common Room, which is unavoidable, the the monster's lair is introduced.
+While the monster itself is not seen, the mess it left in its wake is.
-    - At this point, examining certain objects will make it clear that it's possible to hide near, behind, under, or inside of them.
+    - This helps to establish the foreboding atmosphere in that the monster is nearby... but not quite stalking the Investigator.

 5. As a first-time player, I want to know what the criteria for the different endings is.
     - By playing through the game and managing to escape, the player is informed of how successful they were during their investigation and how many (if any) of the key items they obtained.